ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
-Stack size increased from 1170 to 1472.
+Stack size decreased from 1472 to 1170.

 ## Commit #786
 ### Hash